mpawate/carbon-footprint/README.md

    - Rerun the project to see if the issue is resolved.

 These steps should help you resolve any security-related issues with the `Form1.resx` file and allow your project to build and run correctly.

+## Designer Form Not Displayed

+**Issue:** The designer form may not be displayed correctly in Visual Studio after building the project.

+**Reason:** This issue may occur due to temporary glitches or caching problems within Visual Studio.

+**Solution:** A simple reboot of Visual Studio or your computer typically resolves this issue.
+After rebooting, the designer form should display correctly.